 UPDATE WITH PREJUDICE (Nov.
 23, 2010): Intel throws in the towel, rather out of nowhere — dismissing its own complaint.

-And right before its discovery responses were due this coming Monday.
+Or maybe not so much out of nowhere.
+This was filed right before its discovery responses were due (which was this coming Monday).

 “He who fights and runs away lives to fight some other day.”
 Intel will find some other poor sucker to pick on.
 Our turned out to be not so “poor,” at least in the legal department.
 And he’s obviously no sucker — this was on the house!
 Thanks and congratulations to my very able pro bono co-counsel Colby Springer.